armanjakhayev/TSP/tsp/readme.txt

  *  Explain how you implemented the nearest insertion heuristic.      *
  **********************************************************************/

+I tried to find the nearest point to E-point, then changed the tour based on it.

 /**********************************************************************
  *  Explain how you implemented the smallest insertion heuristic.     *